pathikrit/sauron/README.md

 val p2: Person = f1(_.toUpperCase)
 ```

-The above lens only updates a particular person.
+Lens factories: The above lens only updates a particular person.
 You can make even more generic lenses that can update any `Person`:
 ```scala
 val f = lens(_: Person)(_.address.street.name)